+Over fifty percent of revenue and expenses of the Company are through its wholly owned subsidiary, SecurityNational Mortgage.
 SecurityNational Mortgage is a mortgage lender incorporated under the laws of the State of Utah.
 SecurityNational Mortgage is approved and regulated by the Federal Housing Administration (FHA), a department of the U.S. Department of Housing and Urban Development (HUD), to originate mortgage loans that qualify for government insurance in the event of default by the borrower.
-SecurityNational Mortgage obtains loans primarily from independent brokers and correspondents.
+SecurityNational Mortgage obtains loans primarily from its retail offices and independent brokers.
 SecurityNational Mortgage funds the loans from internal cash flows and loan purchase agreements with unaffiliated financial institutions.
-SecurityNational Mortgage receives fees from the borrowers and other secondary fees from third party investors that purchase its loans.
+SecurityNational Mortgage receives fees from the borrowers and other secondary fees from third party invest ors that purchase its loans.
 SecurityNational Mortgage sells its loans to third party investors and does not retain servicing of these loans.
-SecurityNational Mortgage pays the brokers and correspondents a commission for loans that are brokered through SecurityNational Mortgage.
-For the twelve months ended December 31, 2008, 2007, and 2006, SecurityNational Mortgage originated and sold 19,321 loans (\$3,680,015,000 total volume), 20,656 loans (\$3,852,801,000 total volume) and,14,427 loans (\$2,461,000,000 total volume), respectively.
+SecurityNational Mortgage pays the brokers and retail loan officers a commission for loans that are brokered through SecurityNational Mortgage.
+For the twelve months ended December 31, 2009, 2008, and 2007, SecurityNational Mortgage originated and sold 17,797 loans (\$3,243,734,000 total volume), 19,321 loans (\$3,680,015,000 total volume), and 20,656 loans (\$3,852,801,000 total volume), respectively.